This is the third article in our Intro to Web Analytics series. The links to the other articles are at the bottom of the page.

 This effort is more than worth it because this data will help you understand all of the other metrics better such as:

-Tracking conversions is critical for any business and linking them to other metrics (such as page views, ad clicks, etc.) allows you to determine a conversion rate.
+Tracking conversions is a key metric for any business and linking them to other metrics (such as page views, ad clicks from paid search, etc.) allows you to determine a conversion rate.
 This, in turn, helps you identify what’s working and what isn’t.

 Again, the specifics of this will vary based on your business, but most websites allow users to take actions beyond just conversion.
 A user might sign up for a newsletter, for example, or answer an online quiz.